mtnaskari/shop-api/Readme.md

 ## Description

-Cafe API is a RESTful API that provides endpoints for managing cafes.
-It allows users to perform operations such as creating, updating, and retrieving cafe data.
+Shop API is a RESTful API that provides endpoints for managing shops.
+It allows users to perform operations such as creating, updating, and retrieving shop data.

 ## Features